-Step 2: You will be asked if you are willing to participate in our research program with an official consent form and will have a chance to complete confidential surveys to help our program and other students.
+Step 2: You will be asked if you are willing to participate in our research.
+If you will agree to the official consent form, you can complete confidential surveys to help our program and other students.

-A mentor is a guide, confidant, or facilitator who creates a supportive climate that promotes conditions for necessary learning to take place.
+A mentor is a guide, confidant, or facilitator who creates a supportive climate for learning and growth.
 Mentors are eager to give back to their fellow students in their majors by sharing their own knowledge and experiences.

 MENTOR BENEFITS include:

 - Standing out as a student leader